 Solving Your Exterior Wall Insulation Problems

-Understanding how different insulation materials work and what to look out for could help answer some of your exterior wall insulation problems.
+Understanding how different insulation materials work in your home and what to look out for could help answer some of your exterior wall insulation problems.
 When looking for a better, long-term solution to fix their exterior wall insulation problems, some homeowners have made the switch to injection foam insulation since it is a quick and easy install process and acts both as an insulator and air seal.